EvoCatalysis/evocatalysis.github.io/research/index.md

 {% capture text %}
 ## Rational Enzyme Engineering
-We have showcased the utilization of natural sequence data to enhance enzyme activity/stability ([PNAS, 2023](https://www.pnas.org/doi/10.1073/pnas.2312848120)).
-Currently, our lab is heavily involved in enzyme engineering across diverse areas, such as natural product biosynthesis.
+We have leveraged naturally evolved enzyme sequences to enhance activity and stability beyond their wild-type counterparts, which have been optimized over billions of years ([PNAS, 2023](https://www.pnas.org/doi/10.1073/pnas.2312848120)).
+Our work also demonstrated that sequence data can predict individual steps in enzymatic reactions ([JACS, 2025](https://pubs.acs.org/doi/10.1021/jacs.4c15551)).
+Currently, our lab is involved in enzyme engineering across diverse areas, such as natural product biosynthesis.
 Additionally, we are conducting bioinformatics analysis and genome mining to discover novel enzymes of interest.

 {:.center}
 {% endcapture %}